dorkamotorka/xdpmonitor-ebpf/README.md

-# pktmonitor-ebpf
+# xdpmonitor-ebpf

-Repository for monitoring eBPF actions in TC and XDP hooks on the network stack using eBPF.
+Repository for monitoring XDP actions using eBPF.
 In other words tracing eBPF with eBPF.